Apply Now: YLD Microgrant Program

 - Applicants must complete an online application outlining their project and budget.

-- Two rounds of funding will be available each year: application deadlines are July 6, 2018 and December 31, 2018.
+- Two rounds of funding will be available each year: application deadline is December 31, 2018 for this round.

 - Applicants will be notified as to whether and to what extent they received any funds for their project within 30 days after application deadline.

-- July 6 Microgrant Recipients must utilize their funding by December 31, 2018 unless otherwise agreed upon in the application acceptance/award letter.
-December 31 Microgrant Recipients must utilize their funding by June 30, 2019 unless otherwise agreed upon in the application acceptance/award letter.
+- December 31 Microgrant Recipients must utilize their funding by June 30, 2019 unless otherwise agreed upon in the application acceptance/award letter.

 - If additional information is needed about an application, a YLD staff person will contact the applicant.